 Geocaching

-A standard ‘cache’ would be a small box with a little book for you to sign to prove your accomplishment.
-Some may contain a ‘trackable’.
-These are logged on the app and you can them put it in a different cache and track its progress online.
-Some ‘trackables’ have an end mission and you can help it on its way!
-Other geocaches that can be found are micro (very small) and nanocaches (magnetic) and some also have virtual caches.
+A standard cache would be a small box with a little book for you to sign and prove your accomplishment.
+Some may contain a trackable which are logged via the app - you can put them in a different location and track their progress online.
+Some trackables have an end mission which you can help on their way.
+Other geocaches are micro (very small), nanocaches (magnetic) and some have virtual caches.
 There are all sorts of guides and handy hints online to help you plan your geocaching.

-To get started on your first find, you can either search for a specific place or location that you would like to search.
-Select your geocache and using your phones gpp signal, follow the instructions to find the cache.
-Some instructions have hints that can be especially helpful if the cache is very well hidden!
+To get started on your first find, simply search for a specific place or location that you would like to explore.
+Select your geocache, and using your phone's GPP signal, follow the instructions to find the treasure.
+Some instructions have hints, which can be especially helpful if the cache is very well hidden!

 From the Trefeddian, there is a cache to be found in the centre of Aberdyfi which is recommended for new cachers, just a short walk from the hotel.
 Follow the main road into Aberdyfi and from there take a left, you can see its exact location on the map on the app.
 There is also one a little further afield in Tywyn, this one listed as a micro cache.
 Further north along the coast towards Llwyngwril and Fairbourne, there are many, many more listed for you to find and also towards Machynlleth.